-Income earned by non-resident entities (either domestic or foreign) from any source, including operation of Marshall Islands-flagged vessels registered under the Maritime Act, is exempt from Marshall Islands taxation (BCA, section 12).
-The provision specifically identifies corporations, partnerships, trusts, unincorporated associations and limited liability companies within the meaning of 'entity'.
+Income earned by non-resident entities (either domestic or foreign) from any source, including the operation of Marshall Islands-flagged vessels registered under the Maritime Act, is exempt from Marshall Islands taxation (the Business Corporations Act (BCA), section 12).
+The provision specifically identifies corporations, partnerships, trusts, unincorporated associations and limited liability companies within the meaning of 'entity.'
 The exemption applies to:

-[A]ny corporate tax, net income tax on unincorporated businesses, corporate profit tax, income tax, withholding tax on revenues of the entity, asset tax, tax reporting requirement on revenues of the entity, stamp duty, exchange controls or other fees or taxes other than those imposed by sections 8 [filing fees for articles of incorporation and other documents] and 9 [annual entity registration fees] [of the BCA].
+[A]ny corporate tax, net income tax on unincorporated businesses, corporate profit tax, income tax, withholding tax on revenues of the entity, asset tax, tax reporting requirement on revenues of the entity, stamp duty, exchange controls or other fees or taxes other than those imposed by sections 8 [fees on filing articles of incorporation and other documents] and 9 [annual registration fee] [of the BCA].